 Figure 1 (left), the reporting structure and (right), the decision-making process around how resource allocation with being managed in a flexible manner if milestones are not achieved

-In general, we have five defined management mechanisms, whose inter-connectivity is illustrated in Figure 1, left.
+In general, we have five defined management mechanisms, whose inter-connectivity is illustrated in Figure 1 (left) shown above.

 1) Project leaders will report monthly to GC co-ordinators who in turn will liaise with the PI face-to-face.